 In a recent interview, Mistry made it clear that he thinks "digital humans" will be an important technology of this decade.

-"The films are full of examples where AI is introduced into our world", said the researcher.
+"Movies are full of examples where AI is introduced to our world", said the researcher.
 “In Blade Runner 2049 Agent K develops a relationship with a hologram, Joi.
 Virtual or digital human beings will be reality.
-A digital human could extend his role to become part of our everyday life: a virtual news presenter, a virtual receptionist or even an AI-generated movie star ".
+A digital human could extend his role to become part of our everyday life: a virtual news presenter, a virtual receptionist or even an AI-generated movie star. ".